11 September 2024

 True Freedom

 Recently it came to mind I had yet to check out the beach at Windsor after the area flooded, and this morning I went and surveyed the area with metal detector in hand.
-Typically after a flood the upper layers of sand and everything they contained--typically bottle tops and other rubbish--are all washed away.
+Typically after a flood the upper layers of sand and everything they contained--usually bottle tops and other rubbish--are all washed away.
 Today my experience was much the same as I found mostly metal lids from canned food with a lead fishing sinker here or there.
 The most interesting thing I found was not made of metal at all, but was a bookmark that contained self-centred messaging that is rife in the world.

 The phrase, "Be anything you want to be" suggests listening to Audiobooks (or reading eBooks) liberates us from the drudgery of being ourselves and provides an opportunity to live vicariously through the stories we hear.
 I have read many books during my life, but I cannot say any of them made me to be anything besides what I already was.
 What I can say based on a biblical worldview is the humanistic messaging that you are "the captain of your ship" or can "be anything you want" is not liberating at all: this is the epitome of bondage to self.
 It makes me a slave to my own desires and lusts; it is a prison that binds me to my failures, weakness, ill-discipline and sin as self-defining.
 This promise of freedom and empowerment is empty as chaff in the wind, having no potential for life that satisfies, is fruitful or endures.